Are you looking for some easy, low-prep ideas to keep the kids busy and having fun?

 How is your pendulum affected if you swing it faster?
 What if you swing it slower?

-Kids of all ages will have fun with this pendulum painting STEM activity.
+Kids of all ages will have fun with this pendulum painting for kids STEM activity.

 You may also enjoy these posts: